-The ceviche was pretty good and my food tasters (friends) said they liked it (they ate it), but still not even close to my memory of Ecuadorian octopus ceviche; I have assigned my brother Ramon the super important mission of finding the best octopus ceviche on the coast of Ecuador and obtaining the secret to cooking the octopus, hopefully he will succeed and I will have the perfect octopus ceviche recipe by October.
-Of course if anyone else has it already please share.
+The ceviche was pretty good and my food tasters (friends) said they liked it (they ate it), but my memory of Ecuadorian octopus ceviche has the fresh from the sea flavor that is hard to match.
+I have assigned my brother Ramon the super important mission of finding the best octopus ceviche on the coast of Ecuador and obtaining the secret to cooking the octopus, hopefully he will succeed and I will have the perfect octopus ceviche recipe.

-Optional: 2-3 hot peppers, serranos or red chilies, seeded and sliced thinly
+- Optional: 2-3 hot peppers, serranos or red chilies, seeded and diced or sliced

 - Cut the octopus meat into small bit size slices.